ltex-plus/ltex-plus/pages/index.md

 A classic use case of LTeX+ is checking scientific LaTeX papers, but why not check your next blog post, book chapter, or long e-mail before you send it to someone else?

-LTeX+ is a successor/fork of the abandoned [LanguageTool for Visual Studio Code extension](https://github.com/adamvoss/vscode-languagetool) by Adam Voss<sup>†</sup>.
+LTeX+ is a successor/fork of the abandoned [LTeX Extension for VS Code](https://github.com/valentjn/vscode-ltex) by Julian Valentin and [LanguageTool for Visual Studio Code extension](https://github.com/adamvoss/vscode-languagetool) by Adam Voss<sup>†</sup>.

+Be aware that this documentation was also forked from [LTeX](https://github.com/valentjn/ltex) and the terms LTeX, LTeX+ are mixed up.
+Feel free to submit a Pull Request if you notice a mistake in this documentation.

 <div style="margin-bottom:30px;"></div>